Folk Alliance Australia

 ANNOUNCEMENTS OF AFMA AWARD FINALISTS & WINNERS

-- Finalists will be announced on Monday 1st September 2025 (Nominees will be advised at this time)
+• Finalists will be announced in September 2026 (Nominees will be advised at this time)

 AFMA ENQUIRIES & INFORMATION: